-Those who teach that God would only have some get saved, and others to be lost are misrepresenting God and His Word.
-Does God really predestine some people to be saved and others to go to Hell, with on choice?
+Those who teach that God would only have some get saved and others are lost are misrepresenting God and His Word.
+Does God really predestine some people to be saved and others to go to Hell, with no choice?
 Absolutely not!
 Nobody is predestined to be saved, except as we choose by our free will to come to Christ and trust in Him.
 Nobody is predestined to go to Hell, except as you choose of your own free will to reject Christ and refuse to trust Him as Savior.
 Nothing, in fact, could be more clear.
 We have a choice.
 Choose Jesus and go to Heaven.
 Choose to reject Him and go to Hell.

 L – Limited Atonement – The L of the Tulip

 The intent of Limited Atonement for Calvin was that Christ died only for the elect, those who would be saved and go to Heaven.
 Jesus did not die for those who were going to Hell.
 Nowhere in the Bible do we find a verse that supports this teaching.
 Actually, there are many verses that completely contradict this teaching.

 1 John 2:2(KJB) “And he is the propitiation for our sins: and not for ours only, but also for the sins of the whole world.”

 The teaching of Calvinism on Limited Atonement clearly contradicts scripture.

 1 Timothy 2:5-6(KJB) “For there is one God, and one mediator between God and men, the man Christ Jesus; 6 Who gave himself a ransom for all, to be testified in due time.”

 Scripture teaches that Jesus, our savior, is the savior of the world.